pminina01/readthedocs/Configuration-file.md

 # Log levels

 Each log entry has a level.
-Also, logging is configured to allow entries of a certain level and higher to be logged.
-Entries of lower levels are ignored.
+And each logger is configured to include or ignore certain levels.
+A common configuration is to specify the minimum level where that level and higher levels are included.
+For example, if the minimum level is Info, then Info, Warn, Error and Fatal are logged, but Debug and Trace are ignored.

 The log levels, in descending order, are as follows: